 Created in 1989, FFEU is the national address for Black-Jewish Relations and is proud to have become the international address in Muslim-Jewish relations.
 From our grassroots, Season of Twinning and Muslim-Jewish solidarity committees throughout North America and Europe, to our executive-level advocacy we work both to promote conversation, reconciliation and cooperation amongst Muslim and Jewish communities worldwide as well as to band together to fight Islamophobia and Anti-Semitism.
-Please check out our 2015 Highlights Brochure
+Check out our 2016 brochure here!

 The Season of Twinning is an annual event usually held every November and December spearheaded by the Foundation for Ethnic Understanding during which, thousands of Muslims and Jews link up in scores of cities in more than 30 countries around the world to hold joint events.
 Mosques and synagogues, Muslim and Jewish student groups, young leadership bodies and women’s organizations ‘twin’ with each other in cities around the world and hold encounters focused on celebrating commonalities in our two faith traditions, standing together against Islamophobia and anti-Semitism and performing acts of social service together in recognition of the common moral imperative in both Islam and Judaism to help those most in need.
 FFEU helps to coordinate and facilitate many of these events.
 Participation in the Season of Twinning allows grass roots Jews and Muslims around the world to meet, learn from each other and to form personal friendships.
 Join the movement and contact us to find out more about events in your city or for assistance in organizing your own Twinning event!

 The Season of Twinning 2015 --- FFEU's 8th Annual Global Season of Twinning was held under the title "We Refuse To Be Enemies" from October 2015 to February 2016.
 Read more about the 2015 edition of the Season of Twinning